Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 Privacy focussed users should be aware of the potential for additional client identifiers in DoH compared to DoT and may want to only use DoH client implementations that provide clear guidance on what identifiers they add.

-They may also want to actively override any default DoH settings in e.g. browsers in favour of their chosen recursive resolver.

 ###  In the Authoritative Name Servers